enznear/codex_test/README.md

 The backend specifies a port for each app which the agent forwards to Docker or sets as the `PORT` environment variable for Gradio scripts.
 Docker apps should listen on the port indicated by this `PORT` environment variable.

+During upload the backend now verifies that the chosen port is free by briefly binding to it.
+If the port is busy another from the `AVAILABLE_PORTS` pool is tried.
+The agent performs the same check before launching an app, failing the run if the port cannot be bound.

 Example setup: